-Figure: Example diagram from the ArchiMate Specification showing
+Figure: Example diagram from the ArchiMate Specification showing how Goals, Outcomes, Principles and Requirements (including constraints) are modeled.

 Stakeholder, Driver, and Assessment

 This diagram is concerned with Drivers and the Stakeholders that are concerned about them, which in this example are at the executive level.
 We see that the Driver entitle Profitability has been decomposed into two other drivers namely: Revenue and Costs.
 Assessments have been associated with the Drivers which paint a clear picture of the state of the organization.
 Influence relationship (which can be drawn between any two motivation elements) show how the assessments are related to each other.
 The (+) indicating a positive influence and (-) indicating a negative influence.
 This is example 18 in the Motivation Chapter of the specification.